MjdMahasneh/mmsegmentation_tutorial/README.md

 3. **Update the Code**: Ensure that the code references the new configuration file and pre-trained weights.
 Adjust any model-specific parameters as needed.

 By following these steps, you can seamlessly switch to different models within the MMSegmentation framework. 🚀

+## About This Tutorial

+This tutorial is based on **MMSegmentation** by OpenMMLab, a powerful open-source toolbox for semantic segmentation.
+You can find their official repository here: [MMSegmentation GitHub](https://github.com/open-mmlab/mmsegmentation) and their official tutorial here: [MMSegmentation Tutorial](https://github.com/open-mmlab/mmsegmentation/blob/master/demo/MMSegmentation_Tutorial.ipynb).